Hyper broadband IR filter

 Unlike optical filters, severe specifications and performances are generally required

 for astronomical IR filters.
-Very wide blocking range, often from 0.4μm to 2.8μm,
+Very wide blocking range, often from 0.4μm to 2.8μm

 a wide range of wavelengths.

-made of a monolithic substrate to avoid abrasion of epoxy glue by thermal shock.
+a monolithic substrate to avoid abrasion of epoxy glue by thermal shock.

-both surfaces of substrate.
+on both surfaces of substrate.

-magnetron sputtering technology.
+sputtering technology.

 Recently, thermal blocking filter is often asked as well as Mauna Kea Observatories Y, J, H, Ks filters.